Drake568/startup/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - Friend requests are displayed in the notifications section of the home page.
 They pop up without the user having to refresh the page.

+## React deliverable

+For this deliverable I converted the application over to use React.
+I completely redid the UI.

+- **Bundled and transpiled** - done!
+- **Components** - Made several components such as the StudiesGrid and Navbar for better code reuse.
+- **Router** - I used a router to change pages.
+- **Hooks** - I used useEffect, useState, and useContext hooks as needed.